Manaka Matsukubo

-Manaka Matsukubo (松窪 真心, Matsukubo Manaka) is a Japanese professional footballer who plays as a forward or attacking midfielder for the North Carolina Courage of the National Women's Soccer League (NWSL) and the Japan national team.
+Manaka Matsukubo (松窪 真心, Matsukubo Manaka) is a Japanese professional footballer who plays as a forward or attacking midfielder for Women's Super League club Chelsea and the Japan national team.
+She previously played in the National Women's Soccer League (NWSL) for the North Carolina Courage, winning NWSL Midfielder of the Year in 2025.

-Manaka represented Japan at the 2022 and 2024 FIFA U-20 Women's World Cups, reaching the final at both events and earning the Silver Ball at the latter, before making her senior debut in 2025.
+She represented Japan at two FIFA U-20 Women's World Cups, reaching the final both times and earning the Silver Ball in 2024.

 Club career

 Mynavi Sendai

 Manaka made her professional debut for Mynavi Sendai of the WE League on 5 March 2023 and played 1,075 minutes across the season.
 She helped the team to a fourth-place finish in her first year as a professional, scoring four goals and adding one assist.

 North Carolina Courage

-On 27 July 2023, the North Carolina Courage acquired Manaka on loan from Mynavi Sendai through the following June.
-She made her NWSL debut on 27 August 2023, starting in a draw against the Chicago Red Stars.
-On 6 September, she started in the 2023 NWSL Challenge Cup semifinal against the Kansas City Current, becoming the youngest player in the start a game in the tournament.
+On 27 July 2023, the North Carolina Courage acquired Manaka on a year-long loan from Mynavi Sendai.
+She made her NWSL debut on 27 August 2023, starting in a 1–1 draw against the Chicago Red Stars.
+On 6 September, she started in the NWSL Challenge Cup semifinal against the Kansas City Current, becoming the youngest starter in the competition at 19 years old.
 Three days later, she started in the final against Racing Louisville and scored the second goal of the 2–0 victory.
 She was the youngest player to score in the competition and was named MVP of the title game.
-Head coach Sean Nahas called her a "star in the making" after the game.
-The following week, she scored her first regular-season goal against the Orlando Pride.
-On 15 October, she assisted Tyler Lussi's winner against the Washington Spirit on the final matchday of the season, clinching a playoff berth for the Courage.
+Following the game, Courage head coach Sean Nahas called her a "star in the making".

+The following week, Manaka scored her first NWSL regular-season goal in a 2–1 loss to the Orlando Pride.
+On 15 October, she assisted Tyler Lussi's 1–0 winner against the Washington Spirit, clinching a playoff berth on the final day of the season.
+In the playoff quarterfinals, having lost NWSL MVP Kerolin to injury, the Courage fell 2–0 to the eventual champions Gotham FC.

-On 27 June 2024, Manaka was signed by the Courage permanently through the 2025 season.
+On 27 June 2024, the Courage signed Manaka permanently on a year-and-a-half contract through 2025.
 On 7 July, she scored her first goal of the season when she chipped Racing Louisville goalkeeper Katie Lund from distance, earning a nomination for NWSL Goal of the Week.
-On 5 October, after returning from the 2024 FIFA U-20 Women's World Cup, she set up a goal for Aline Gomes and scored the game winner against the San Diego Wave, clinching a playoff berth and winning NWSL Goal of the Week for her header on a deflected cross from Ryan Williams.
+On 5 October, upon her return from the 2024 FIFA U-20 Women's World Cup, she set up a goal for Aline Gomes and scored the 2–1 game winner against the San Diego Wave, clinching a playoff berth and winning NWSL Goal of the Week for her header on a deflected cross from Ryan Williams.
+She finished her first complete NWSL season with 2 goals in 17 appearances.
+In the playoff quarterfinals, the Courage lost 1–0 to the Kansas City Current.